 FMS results for all candidates are rank-ordered from the top to the bottom score - or from the most qualified to the least qualified.
 For example: There are 500 candidates for BM3 who meet all eligibility criteria for a given advancement cycle.
 However, there are only 400 vacancies to be filled.

 The rank-ordering process identifies the top 400 (based on FMS) who will actually be advanced.

-Special Note: The last change to the advancement calculations was in the aforementioned NAVADMIN 183/07 affected those members testing for E4 to E6 – the changes it instituted were that the weight of the Performance Mark Average (PMA) from a sailor’s evaluation promotion recommendation was increased by 7 percent with the gradation increased from 12 to 16 points between an Early Promote and a Promotable recommendation.
+Special Notes: The previous change to the advancement calculations was in the NAVADMIN 183/07 affected those members testing for E4 to E6 – the changes it instituted were that the weight of the Performance Mark Average (PMA) from a sailor’s evaluation promotion recommendation was increased by 7 percent with the gradation increased from 12 to 16 points between an Early Promote and a Promotable recommendation.
 The weightings of Service in Paygrade (SIPG) and Pass Not Advanced (PNA) points were decreased by approximately one-half – placing more emphasis on the member’s performance and current knowledge, and less on their “laurels” of previous scores & longevity.